HueStudios/HueLang/docs/language.md

 Note that the concept of word is more general than that of a textual representation.
 Words could be images, sounds, or any manifestation in some other medium that can be used to represent symbols.
 However, this document will focus in words represented as a string of characters.
 Further generalization can hopefully be infered, and research into a non-textual implementation of HueLang is certainly something to aim for in the future.

 When a word is evaluated, its definition is utilized as an instruction or set of instructions for the runtime environment to execute.
 For example, the word ``20`` could be evaluated as the numerical value ``20``, and instruct the environment to create an integer memory section to hold this value so that it can be used in further operations.
-However same word ``20`` could later be redefined to something else entirely, making it so that, for example when evaluated, it would save a certain file to disk.
+However, the same word ``20`` could later be redefined to something else entirely, making it so that, for example when evaluated, it would save a certain file to disk.

 #### Definitions